Buying once: the greenwashing antidote

 Take a razor, for instance.
 Instead of buying your usual disposable razors, you could opt for the ‘eco’ ones that have handles made of recycled plastic.
 But whilst this may seem like a more responsible choice, they’re still throwaway items that will get binned over and over.

-A one-time purchase of a lifetime-guaranteed safety razor, however, allows you to break the cycle of disposable razors completely.
+A one-time purchase of a built-to-last safety razor, however, allows you to break the cycle of disposable razors completely.
 It may take more energy to produce and cost more money, but over the course of many years, the safety razor becomes by far the most economical and energy-efficient choice.
 Many high-quality safety razors can even be passed down generations.

 This principle applies to practically all the products we have in our lives.
 But the concept of ‘buying once’ isn’t something you’ll see many retailers talk about - it’s obviously in their best interests to keep us in a cycle of buying.
 Companies do this by offering us cheap, throwaway products, making us dissatisfied with the things we own and presenting us with more things we didn’t know we needed.